dabrahams/swift-naming/Arithmetic-Per-Guidelines.md

   mutating func subtract(other: Self) mutating func multiply(by other: Self)
-  mutating func divide(by other: Self) mutating func replaceWithRemainder(dividingBy other: Self)
+  mutating func divide(by other: Self) mutating func formRemainder(dividingBy other: Self)

   init()
 }